k3s-io/docs/docs/installation/network-options.md

 K3s can integrate with [Tailscale](https://tailscale.com/) so that nodes use the Tailscale VPN service to build a mesh between nodes.

 There are four steps to be done with Tailscale before deploying K3s:

-1 - Log in to your Tailscale account
+1. Log in to your Tailscale account

-2 - In Settings > Keys, generate an auth key ($AUTH-KEY), which may be reusable for all nodes in your cluster 3 - Decide on the podCIDR the cluster will use (by default 10.42.0.0/16).
+2. In `Settings > Keys`, generate an auth key ($AUTH-KEY), which may be reusable for all nodes in your cluster

+3. Decide on the podCIDR the cluster will use (by default `10.42.0.0/16`).
 Append the CIDR (or CIDRs for dual-stack) in Access controls with the stanza:
 ```yaml
 "autoApprovers": {
         "routes": {